I Export Credit Agencies – General

 i ECA country content

 Given that ECAs have the purpose of supporting their own national exports, generally there are domestic content requirements that must be satisfied for an ECA to provide a loan or guarantee.
 In project finance, usually the borrower or project company works with the EPC contractors and other suppliers to ensure that domestic content rules are followed.
-Note that it is often the case that there will be products available from a variety of sources; for example, a Moroccan project company using a German contractor may obtain support from the ECAs of the US, Germany, Italy and Korea if the German contractor sources equipment from manufacturers in each country.
+It is often the case that there will be products available from a variety of sources; for example, a Moroccan project company using a German contractor may obtain support from the ECAs of the US, Germany, Italy and Korea if the German contractor sources equipment from manufacturers in each country.

 ii Local cost